plusreed/sucy-bot/README.md

 5. Ta-da!
 You're done!

 ## Additional Information
 Right now, the main purpose of this bot is for my Senior Project.
 Which, if you cannot tell, is to create a Discord bot with original source code.
-So some updates are guarenteed to be weekly.
+So some updates are guaranteed to be weekly.

-The bot it not fully complete!
+The bot is **not** fully complete!
 There are still a lot of functionalities that need to be worked on.
 These include the music functionality, the chat leveling system, and the custom rank generator.
 So I apologize for misleading a bit!

 ## Contacts
 - [Twitter](https://twitter.com/TeraArray)